hasura/graphql-engine/docs/graphql/manual/migrations/auto-apply-migrations.rst

    HASURA_GRAPHQL_MIGRATIONS_DIR=/custom-path-for-migrations

-Once the migrations are ,applied the container resumes operation as a normal Hasura GraphQL Engine server.
+Once the migrations are applied, the container resumes operation as a normal Hasura GraphQL Engine server.

 Example: